GCBallesteros/trattoria/README.md

 go fast.

 ## Changelog
+### 0.3.4
+- The g2 algorithm now supports a mode flag.
+With "symmetric" we use the prefered version of the algorithm that returns negative and positive delays.
+  "asymmetric" returns only positive delays but is faster.
+Default is "symmetric".

 ### 0.3.3
 - The underlying TTTR Toolbox and Trattoria Core were refactored to support multiple custom ranges or records at once. `start_range` and `stop_range` have disappeared in favor of `record_ranges`.
 It takes a list of tuples of integers or `None`.

 ## Citing